Complete answer file reference

 Y or No — Whether or not to enable the file sync service.

 Y or N — Use an external node classifier.
-Important: Use of an external node classifier in PE is neither supported nor tested, and you will not be able to access classification-related features of PE, such as the node manager or RBAC service in PE console.
+Important: Use of an external node classifier is neither supported nor tested, and you will not be able to access classification-related features in the console, such as Node Management or RBAC.

 These answers are generally needed if you are installing the console role.